-The following Employment guidance note Produced in partnership with Russell Bradley of Ampersand Advocates provides comprehensive and up to date legal information covering:
+The following Employment guidance note Produced in partnership with Russell Bradley of Ampersand provides comprehensive and up to date legal information covering:

 This Practice Note provides an introduction to employment law applied by employment tribunals and courts in Scotland.
 In particular, it looks at: